Anastasyalesnussa/ml-co2-storage-efficiency/data/raw/README.md

 - Temperature
 - Time-series injection and plume evolution

-After downloading, extract all files into:

-´´´
-data/raw/spe11c/
+Place the downloaded files in: data/raw/
 ´´´